NIH-CARD/CARDlongread-cramino-dashboard/README.md

                         Minimum data output per flow cell run to include (optional, 1 Gb default) --strip_plot, --no-strip_plot
                         Show strip plots instead of swarm plots inside violin plots (optional; default false) (default: False)
+  -colors [COLORS ...]
+Color palette corresponding to sequential groups displayed (e.g., 'blue', 'red', 'blue'); optional and used only if more than one tsv provided.
+  -legend_colors [LEGEND_COLORS ...]
+                        Colors shown in the legend (e.g., 'blue', 'red'); optional and used only if more color palette included above.
+Must be palette subset.
+  -legend_labels [LEGEND_LABELS ...]
+                        Labels for each color in legend in order specified in -legend_colors.
+  --group_count, --no-group_count
+                        Show group count in x-axis labels (optional; default false) (default: False)
 ```
 ## Tutorial
 To be added, though example data is included in the repository.